 MTH-117.
 Calculus IV: Integral Vector Calculus (Fall, Winter, Spring).Double and triple integrals, line integrals and Green's theorem, divergence and curl, divergence theorem and Stokes' theorem.
 Prerequisite:

 MTH-127.
-Numerical Methods (Not offered 2012–13).Newton's method, numerical differentiation and integration, solution of ordinary differential equations, error estimates.
+Numerical Methods (Fall).Newton's method, numerical differentiation and integration, solution of ordinary differential equations, error estimates.
 Prerequisites: Math 115 and fluency in some mathematical programming language.

 MTH-102, MTH-112, or MTH-113.